teanijarv/mribrew/README.md

 # mribrew

-This repository contains scripts and tools for pre-processing DWI data and analyzing it using MAPMRI.
-In future, there are plans to include more diffusion and functional MRI analysis techniques.
+This repository contains scripts and tools for (1) converting raw DWI DICOM to NIfTI, (2) pre-processing raw DWI data and (3) running Mean Apparent Propagator MRI (MAPMRI) or Anatomically Constrained Tractography (ACT).
+Literally all you need is three DICOM files (T1, DWI (dir-AP), and DWI (dir-PA)) and you can run all these scripts in order to get to the final results.

 ## Getting Started

 ### Overview

 #### Main scripts
+- `mribrew_dcm2nifti.py`: Script to convert DICOM to NIfTI.
 - `mribrew_dwi_processing.py`: Script to run for pre-processing the raw DWI data.
-- `mribrew_dwi_mapmri.py`: Script to run for MAPMRI analysis using processed DWI data.
+- `mribrew_dwi_mapmri.py`: Script to run MAPMRI analysis using processed DWI data.
+- `mribrew_dwi_act.py`: Script to run ACT using processed DWI data.
-- `mribrew_rsfmri_ebmconnectivity.py`: Script to run for functional connectivity analysis based on EBM stages with DK and Schaefer atlases using processed RSfMRI data.
+- `mribrew_rsfmri_ebmconnectivity.py` (adding more fMRI functionality in future): Script to run for functional connectivity analysis based on EBM stages with DK and Schaefer atlases using processed RSfMRI data.

-#### Functions
-- `mribrew/data_io.py`: All functions for data input-output.
-- `mribrew/utils.py`: All utility functions.
-- `mribrew/mapmri_funcs.py`: Contains all the MAPMRI-related functions required by the main MAPMRI script.
-- `mribrew/dwiproc_interface.py`: Contains the helping interface for the DWI pre-processing main script.
-- `mribrew/rsfmri_ebm_interface.py`: Contains all the EBM RSfMRI connectivity related functions required by the main RSfMRI EBM connectivity script.

 ### Data Folder Structure

-For the scripts to run correctly by default, the following folder structure and naming conventions are expected:
+Follow the underlying folder structure for scripts to work without having to make modifications.

+For `mribrew_dcm2nifti.py`, you need DICOM files in the `data/dcm/`.
+The output will be put to `data/raw/` which will be used by `mribrew_dwi_processing.py`.
+The processed files will be put to `data/proc/`.
+Finally, `mribrew_dwi_mapmri.py` or `mribrew_dwi_act.py` will use these processed files and their output will be at `data/res/`.

 ```
 data/
+└── dcm/
+    ├── sub-01/
+    │   ├── Serie_03_t1_mprage_sag_p2_iso_1.0.zip
+    │   ├── Serie_08_ep2d_diff_hardi_s2_pa.zip
+    │   └── Serie_10_ep2d_diff_hardi_s2.zip
+    ├── sub-02/
+    │   └── ...
+    └── ...
+└── raw/
+    ├── sub-01/
+    │   └── anat/
+    │       ├── T1w.json
+    │       └── T1w.nii.gz
+    │   └── dwi/
+    │       ├── dir-AP_dwi.bval
+    │       ├── dir-AP_dwi.bvec
+    │       ├── dir-AP_dwi.json
+    │       ├── dir-AP_dwi.nii.gz
+    │       ├── dir-PA_dwi.bval
+    │       ├── dir-PA_dwi.bvec
+    │       ├── dir-PA_dwi.json
+    │       └── dir-PA_dwi.nii.gz
+    ├── sub-02/
+    │   └── ...
+    └── ...
 └── proc/
     ├── sub-01/
     │   └── dwi/